serious-games-darmstadt/MovementAssessmentWithTeslasuit/SourceCode/UnityProject_NewAPI/Assets/1-Project Files/ReadMe.txt

 still doesnt work go to "Assets/1-ProjectFiles/Plugins" there should be two plugins AsyncIO and NetMq.
 They are responsible for python communication as well.
 Check if they are there.
 If not, refer to the original thesis papers.
 Steps to use them are explained there.

+7- Due to Unity's internal 3D Object workflow, the blender version installed in local computers have problems reading the fbx files.
+This causes the gameobjects to lose their mesh data and become invisible.
+If that occurs to you visit https://github.com/keijiro/KinoBinary/blob/master/Assets/Standard%20Assets/Characters/ThirdPersonCharacter/Models/Ethan.fbx and download the fbx file.
+Import it back to project and restore the missing Ethan mesh data.

 Contact : burakhandogan93@gmail.com